Skip to main content

 Senior Content Marketing Manager

-What Is Microsoft 365 GCC High Business Premium?
+What is Microsoft 365 GCC High Business Premium?

 Microsoft designed Business Premium for GCC High specifically for smaller DIB organizations with fewer than 300 seats, such as component manufacturers and service providers, that need to meet CMMC requirements without the overhead of enterprise licensing.
+It brings the same FedRAMP Class D Certified (previously referred to as FedRAMP High Authorized) government cloud down to approximately $36 per user per month while still including the core tools small contractors need:

 Note on seat number: The original announcement saying 500 seats has been superseded by more recent documentation and web pages that specify a cap of 300 seats.